crispgm/crispgm.com/doc/about.md

-About Blog
+About
 ==========

+I am David Zhang and I enjoy simplicity and minimalism.
+Exploring new apps, tools and features of is my favorite hobby.

-This is my personal blog and mostly about programming.
+This is my personal blog, which is mostly about programming.
 I also post on experiences and sharing of fantastic tools.
 All the blogs are licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.](http://creativecommons.org/licenses/by-nc-nd/4.0/)

-About Crisp
+My List
 ==========

-I am David Zhang.
-I enjoy simplicity and minimalism.
-Exploring new apps, tools and features of is my favorite hobby.

 Programming:
 > PHP, nginx, awk, shell, C/C++